lucasdicioccio/minizinc-process/README.md

 For now, the implementation leverages file-system to pass the JSON object to MiniZinc, this design means you should pay attention to disk usage and maybe clean the clutter.
+A function named `cleanTmpFile` will remove the `.json` disk file for a given pair of MiniZinc and input objects.

 # Development

 ## Testing

-We use [Hedgehog](hedgehog.qa) to test the overall system at once rather than having individual tests for the internal parser and other files.
+We use [Hedgehog](https://hedgehog.qa/) to test the overall system at once rather than having individual tests for the internal parser and other files.

 Test cases are in `.hs` files under the `test` directory whereas the `.mzn` models are in the `models` directory.
-We use a naming nomenclature to help organize what files require what input/output types: `test{inputtype}_{testnum}.mzn` where `inputtype` pertains to the haskell Input/Output types and testnum pertains to the test number.
+We use a naming nomenclature to help organize what files require what input/output types: `test{inputtype}_{testnum}.mzn` where `inputtype` pertains to the haskell Input/Output types and `testnum` pertains to the test number.
 Thus: all `testnum` are unique and are groupable by `inputtype`.

 # Misc.